emiridbest/celestiaAds/README.md

-# AreonAds: Transforming Digital Advertising with NFTs
+# Celestia Ads: Transforming Digital Advertising with NFTs

 ## Introduction

-- Welcome to AreonAds, a groundbreaking project that leverages blockchain and NFT technology to revolutionize digital advertising.
+- Welcome to Celestia Ads, a groundbreaking project that leverages blockchain and NFT technology to revolutionize digital advertising.
 - We present an innovative approach that benefits advertisers, content creators, and consumers.

 ## Problem Statement